fbpx

 Dowerin Field Days

 The Dowerin Field Days is the largest field day event in Western Australia, spanning two days and featuring close to 800 exhibitors.
-Entry for adults is $25 and entry for concession holders (including aged pensioners) is $15, with children under 16 free.
-There is no additional charge for any of the entertainment provided and there is so much to see and do, including two Eco Fashion Week fashion parades each day showcasing the work of Western Australian eco fashion designers including Green Embassy, Fabric of Nature, Skylark, Claudi Jvr, Gemini Kite and Regina Bochat.
+Tickets can be purchased online with children under 16 free.
+There is no additional charge for any of the entertainment provided and there is so much to see and do!

-If you are interested in Western Australian food and produce, there are in excess of 300 food and lifestyle market stalls at Dowerin Field Days this year, and plenty of food, coffee and ice cream choices!
+If you are interested in Western Australian food and produce, there are in excess of 300 food and lifestyle market stalls at Dowerin Field Days, and plenty of food, coffee and ice cream choices!

 Gates open at 8 am on both days and Dowerin is an easy two hour drive from Perth, or there are a couple of coach companies providing transport from Perth to Dowerin return.